dayofdoom/nibble65-case/README.md

 ![Case](https://lakeebs.com/image/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2Ff597e60c-5bea-4ae4-8fd5-002c96eeb762%2FD89D77D6-C0DA-456D-B645-72F465B2369E_1_105_c.jpeg?table=block&id=cf671254-c97b-4279-8cf2-b75e2456387a&width=2050&userId=&cache=v2)

 ## Case Information
-USB Cutout is meant to be used with a thin style USB cable, like [this one.](https://www.amazon.com/gp/product/B08M16YSTB/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) If you chose to use a larger cable, it won't fit right.
+USB Cutout is meant to be used with a thin style USB cable, like [this one.](https://www.amazon.com/gp/product/B08M16YSTB/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) If you choose to use a larger cable, it won't fit right.

 My recommendations for what color acrylic and POM to use are listed below.
-If you choose something other than clear for L7 then you won't be able to see the resistors and components.
+If you choose something other than clear for L7 then you won't be able to see the diodes, ICs, and BIT-C.

 The TRRS connectors are not exposed in this case.
 They will be included in future revision.